 Like a human driver, the cruise control manipulates the speed of the car by adjusting the throttle position, but instead of pushing a pedal, a mechanism called an actuator controls the throttle when cruise control is engaged.
 Both the cruise control and the accelerator are attached to the throttle with a cable.
 Both cables move when cruise control is on, which is why you might see your gas pedal move when cruise control is engaged.

 The throttle controls the speed by regulating how much air is taken in by the engine.
 A small computer behind the dashboard or under the hood controls the cruise control.
 The computer is connected to the throttle controls and other sensors.
+Cruise control will automatically disengage when the driver hits the brakes.

 Most controls have on and off buttons, as well as accelerate and decelerate buttons, which let you increase or decrease your speed by 1 mph.
 Some cars also have a coast button, which lets you decelerate while you hold the button down and resume your cruise speed when you release it.

-The fuel economy benefits of cruise control come from the system minimizing throttle openings, like when a driver lifts his or her foot off the accelerator a dozen times during a 10 minute drive.
+The fuel economy benefits of cruise control come from the system minimizing throttle openings, like when a driver lifts his or her foot off the accelerator a dozen times during a 10-minute drive.
 Therefore, a cruise control system that struggles on hills is not maximizing its ability to conserve fuel.
 However, with different systems in different vehicles, you are likely to see different results with almost every car model you drive.

 What do you think?
 Does cruise control save gas in your vehicle when you’re driving?
 Share your thoughts in the comment section below.